Project keywords provide another way of recording metadata.

 Scrivener places the Keywords column at the right-hand end, but you can drag this column to reposition it.
 I’ve placed mine to the right of the Location column.

 In the Outliner view, the keywords are underlined in the chosen colour.
-At the same time, if you have the Inspector open, the keywords are listed within the Keywords section alongside their blocks of colour.
+At the same time, if you have the Inspector open, the keywords are listed in the Keywords section alongside their blocks of colour.

 Notice that, in the Project keywords dialogue box, and in the menu for adding a keyword, the keywords are listed alphabetically.